1. Double bedroom with super king size bed, bathroom, sitting room and kitchenette

 On request, payable locally; e-bikes

-Live in couple who maintain the property and prepare 3 meals per day (groceries payable locally) – one extra meal per day is available at an additional cost
+Live in couple who maintain the property and prepare breakfast and either lunch or dinner every day (groceries payable locally) – one extra meal per day is available at an additional cost

 Daily maid service (2 hours per day)

 The villa is in Luberon, within the boundaries of the Vaucluse, a ‘département’ of Provence.